-Last week’s European Parliament elections saw huge gains for nationalist parties across Western Europe, notably the Front national in France and the United Kingdom Independence Party.
+Last week’s European Parliament elections saw huge gains for nationalist parties across Western Europe, notably the National Front in France and the United Kingdom Independence Party.
 Both won more seats in the European assembly than either the mainstream conservative or socialist parties in their countries.

 Following America’s political color scheme, Sullivan identifies “Blue Europe” as “internationalist, globalized, metrosexual, secular, modern, multicultural.
 Red Europe,” by contrast, “is noninterventionist, patriotic, more traditional, more sympathetic to faith, more comfortable in a homogeneous society.”
 While overly generalized, this is a divide that can probably be found in every Western country.